-I was the one who wanted the Alaska assignment, and I worked hard to get it.
-Donna and the kids weren’t so sure about Alaska – after three years in Europe they wanted to get back to the States, and Alaska didn’t really count as a state (by their reckoning, it’s not really a state if you can’t get in your car and drive to other states).
+I was the one who wanted the Alaska assignment, and worked hard to get it.
+Donna and the kids weren’t so sure about Alaska—after three years in Europe they wanted to get back to the States, and Alaska, by their reckoning, was something else: in the States, you can get in your car and drive to other states.
 But once we got our feet on the ground in Anchorage, we all fell in love with Alaska.
 I think if I found a job in Anchorage, Donna would willingly pack up and move there again.
-We had a ski slope with lifts and a lodge right there on base, and during our last winter season Donna and I rented a big condo down at the Alyeska ski resort on a time-share deal – we had it one Friday and Saturday each month – and on that weekend half the squadron, husbands and wives, would come down to stay with us and ski.
+We had a ski slope with lifts and a lodge right there on base, and during our last winter season Donna and I rented a big condo down at the Alyeska ski resort on a time-share deal—we had it one Friday and Saturday each month—and on that weekend half the squadron, husbands and wives, would come down to stay with us and ski.
 We weren’t able to travel that much as a family because it was so expensive to get from Alaska to anywhere else, but Donna did manage to come with me to one of the Red Flag exercises in Las Vegas, and just before we were reassigned we flew to Hawaii.

 Donna will say her favorite location was Japan.
 She got more out of that tour than any of us, I think.
-She had many friends there, American and Okinawan, and she stayed busy the whole time.
-We didn’t think we’d travel very much, but when Polly’s swim team was invited to compete in a regional event in Hong Kong we found out that air travel in Asia was pretty cheap, and after that we started traveling, to Hong Kong, Singapore, Thailand, “mainland” Japan, and Korea.
-If we’d have stayed longer I’d have tried to drag Donna down to Australia (the AF sent me there, and it’s my favorite place in the world now – I finally took Donna down under, but not until 2000, after I’d retired).
+She had many friends there, American and Okinawan, and stayed busy the whole time.
+We didn’t think we’d travel very much, but when Polly’s swim team was invited to compete in Hong Kong we found out that air travel in Asia was pretty cheap, and after that we started traveling, to Hong Kong, Singapore, Thailand, “mainland” Japan, and Korea.
+If we’d have stayed longer I’d have tried to drag Donna down to Australia (I finally did take her there, but not until 2000, after I’d retired).